cylc/cylc-doc/src/glossary.rst

    stop
    shutdown
-      When a :term:`workflow` is shut down the :term:`scheduler` is stopped.
-This means that no further :term:`jobs <job>` will be submitted.
+      When a :term:`workflow` is shut down its :term:`scheduler` is stopped and no further :term:`jobs <job>` will be submitted.

-      By default Cylc waits for any submitted or running :term:`jobs <job>` to complete (either succeed or fail) before shutting down.
+      By default Cylc waits for any submitted or running task :term:`jobs
+      <job>` to complete (either succeed or fail) before shutting down.

       ..
 TODO - Suites -> Workflows once metomi cheat-sheet is updated